nwutils/nw-builder/docs/usage-basic.md

 # Basic Usage

-Depending on your needs, `nw-builder` can be used via a JavaScript module, via command line interface or via `package.json`.
+Depending on your use case, `nw-builder` can be used via a JavaScript module, command line interface or `package.json`.
 Please note that if `package.json` is used, it will override the module or CLI configuration.
-A single function is exported which performs a single build using a specific [build flavor](https://nwjs.readthedocs.io/en/latest/For%20Users/Advanced/Build%20Flavors/) for a specific platform and architecture.

 ## Import package